Note

 import numpy

-from csep.utils import datasets, plots
+from csep.utils import datasets

 Load a Grid Forecast from the datasets